hyperledger/indy-node/docs/transactions.md

 - `identifier` (base58-encoded string):

-     identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 bit DID value.
+     Identifier (DID) of the transaction submitter (client who sent the transaction) as base58-encoded string for 16 or 32 bit DID value.
      It may differ from `dest` field for some of transaction (for example NYM), where `dest` is a target identifier (for example, a newly created DID identifier).

-     *Example*: `identifier` is a DID of a Trust Anchor creating a new DID, and `dest` is a newly created DID
+     *Example*: `identifier` is a DID of a Trust Anchor creating a new DID, and `dest` is a newly created DID.

 - `reqId` (integer):

-    unique ID number of the request with transaction
+    Unique ID number of the request with transaction.

 - `signature` (base58-encoded string; mutually exclusive with `signatures` field):

-    submitter's signature
+    Submitter's signature.

 - `signatures` (array of base58-encoded string; mutually exclusive with `signature` field):

-    submitters' signature in multisig case
+    Submitters' signature in multisig case.
+This is a map where cleint's identifiers are the keys and base58-encoded signature strings are the values.

 - `txnTime` (integer as POSIX timestamp):

-    the time when transaction was written to the Ledger as POSIX timestamp
+    The time when transaction was written to the Ledger as POSIX timestamp.

 Please note that all these metadata fields may be absent for genesis transactions.